home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 Probably breeds in general area (perhaps within 10km).

 marsh harrierOccasional records, sometimes several days in succession.
 Records of individuals hunting over the meadow.
-Apparently nests in at least two places within about 7 km of S. Raynham.
+Apparently nests in at least two places within about 7 km of South Raynham.

 kestrel

-Seen frequently.
-Hunts in H.H. garden, on the meadow and adjacent fields.
+Seen quite frequently.
+Forages in Hillside House garden, on the meadow and adjacent fields.

 hobbyRecord days plot, hobby

-Habitat improvements on H.H. plot may have helped to increase records of this species from 2017 onwards.
+Habitat improvements on Hillside House plot might possibly have helped to increase records of this species from 2017 onwards.

 Prior to 2017, hobbies appeared on odd occasions only, though habitat in the general area of South Raynham looks promising.
 (Much is fairly open country with scattered woods, spinneys and strips of woodland, near water features and villages.)

-Hobbies might possibly breed not far from South Raynham, though prey levels are modest at best.
+Hobbies might possibly breed not far from South Raynham, though prey levels are modest in the arable-dominated landscape.
 Dragonflies may be an important prey for this species just before nesting starts.
-However dragonflies and damselflies are strangely scarce in the immediate vicinity of South Raynham, even though there are several streams and ponds in the area.
-Hirundines are also scarce as breeders in South Raynham.
-Some house martins still nest in West Raynham, about 2 kilometres away, and there are respectable numbers of house martins, swallows and swifts in Fakenham.
+However dragonflies and damselflies are scarce in the immediate vicinity of South Raynham, even though there are several streams and ponds in the area.
+Hirundines were scarce as breeders in South Raynham before 2020 or so but numbers may now be increasing.
+House martins still nest in West Raynham, about 2 kilometres away, and there are respectable numbers of house martins, swallows and swifts in Fakenham.
 Skylarks, a known prey of hobby, are present on the more open fields to the south of the village.

 peregrineRecord days plot, peregrine